rundeck/rundeck/docs/en/manual/04-jobs.md

 ## Deleting Jobs

-In the Job edit page, click the red "X" icon for to delete the Job.
+In the Job view page, click the Action button for a menu of actions, and select "Delete this Job..." to delete the Job.

 ![Job delete button](../figures/fig0311.png)